Excessive Daytime Sleepiness (EDS) due to Narcolepsy

-Sleep Attacks
+Sleep attacks

 Irresistible urge to sleep

-Frequent Tiredness
+Frequent sleepiness

 Trouble staying awake and alert during the day

-Unrefreshing Sleep
+Unrefreshing sleep

 Feeling tired regardless of how long you've slept

-Brain Fog
+Brain fog

 Difficulty keeping attention and focus during the day